 The department has an outstanding, internationally recognized faculty supported by excellent facilities for both teaching and research.
 It is housed in a complex that includes classrooms, a library, a computing lab, and research laboratories.
 In addition to stimulating and challenging course work, students also have unique opportunities to jump-start their careers by participating in cutting edge research projects under faculty guidance, serving as undergraduate teaching assistants, doing internships, and participating in student clubs.

 ADVISING AND SUPPORT

-We have a departmental Advising Office with four biology advisors who work with both our majors and undeclared majors.
+We have a departmental Advising Office with six biology advisors who work with both our majors and undeclared majors.
 The advisors work to support and enrich the academic experience of students by helping with curricular decisions, as well as providing information and guidance on extracurricular options, career paths, and post-graduate plans.

 The Department strongly encourage students to become a part of faculty research and to develop projects with faculty.
 Undergraduates at all levels can participate in original research projects in faculty laboratories

 Academic internships are an approved and monitored work experience at a site outside of the University.
 The internship must be related to your Biological Sciences major, and will be required to meet specific learning goals.

 Becoming an undergraduate teaching assistant is a terrific way to share your knowledge, gain confidence, and prepare yourself for leadership roles.

 The Department makes Awards each year for outstanding student performance in introductory courses.
 A variety of competitive, merit-based Fellowships and Scholarships enable more advanced students to focus on their research during the academic year, or full-time during summer.